a-l-h/splunk-app-proper-alerts/doc/alerts.rst

      - Search for all enabled and scheduled alerts, then for each alert:
    * - 11
      - Check if the index is specified in the search query, if applicable, using macro ``indexIsSpecified``

-:8-9:     Search for all enabled and scheduled alerts, then for each alert:
+   * - 13-14
-:11:      Check if the index is specified in the search query, if applicable, using macro ``indexIsSpecified``
+     - Define the owner as being the local-part of the first recipient email address
-:13-14:   Define the owner as being the local-part of the first recipient email address
+   * - 18
-:15:      Extract service request reference from description field, using macro ``getServiceRequest``
+     - Clean ``updated`` field
-:18:      Clean the updated field
+   * - 19
-:19:      Save the md5 checksum of the concatenation of main fields for later comparison
+     - Save the MD5 hash of the concatenation of main fields for later comparison

 Considered fields
 *****************